magic-YuanTian/SQLucid/README.md

 # :globe_with_meridians: [Demo Website](http://54.165.238.20:3500/)

-*(Version 2.0, based on Chat-GPT, code for this version will be released shortly).*
+*(Version 2.0, based on ChatGPT, code for this version will be released shortly).*

 SQLucid is an interactive interface for SQL generation, based on three key features: